Northwood in Worth County, Iowa — The American Midwest (Upper Plains)

 Erected 1996 by the Worth County Sesquicentennial Commission.

 Location.
 43° 26.666′ N, 93° 13.098′ W. Marker is in Northwood, Iowa, in Worth County.
 Marker is at the intersection of Central Avenue (County Road 105) and 10th Street (U.S. 65) on Central Avenue.
+Marker is at the northeast corner, near the Sheriff's Office and County Courthouse.
 Touch for map.
-Marker is at the northeast corner, near the Sheriff's Office and County Courthouse.
 Marker is at or near this postal address: 1000 Central Avenue, Northwood IA 50459, United States of America.
+Touch for directions.

 Also see . . .
 Iowa Civil War Monuments. "[It] has a sign that implies that it was manufactured at the Northwood Foundry; however, it was cast at the Fort Pitt Foundry in Pittsburg in 1864 while only the carriage was actually manufactured here."
 (Submitted on March 1, 2009.)